SAYANSAMANTA2005/Search-Engiene-built-from-scratch/docs/Readme.md

-# Local Search Engine Project
+# Local Search Engine Project( 100 % CODE WRITTEN BY ME)

 This is a C++ search engine project built from scratch using SQLite for data storage.
 It is designed to be fully standalone and portable.